1962 Huffaker BMC Mk.3/6 Formula Junior

 Current research indicates the car seen here was originally a Mk.3, most likely sold in kit form.
 Pre restoration photos of the rolling chassis show front disc brakes, drum rear brakes, and tubular front suspension.
 However, the tubular front suspension was likely added after original purchase, perhaps as part of a period attempt to upgrade the car to the Mk.3A/”Mk.6” specs depicted in the magazine article.
 The car also came with boxes of old parts including a Ford 105E engine, Hewland gearbox, and rear disc brakes, all of which would have been correct for the “Mk.6” model shown in the article.
 No BMC engine pieces were found.

-Since restoration, the car has competed at the Formula Junior 50th Anniversary Jubilee at the Monterey Historic Automobile Races, and at the CSRG Charity Challenge.
-It is powered by a genuine, Huffaker-built, 105E Ford engine.
+Since restoration, the car has competed at the Formula Junior 50th Anniversary Jubilee at the Monterey Historic Automobile Races, and at various CSRG races.